 Smart fabric has learned to adapt to changes in body temperature

-Now, many researchers are trying to create a smart fabric that helps remove heat and moisture from
+Now many researchers are trying to create smart fabric that helps remove heat and moisture from

 body when its temperature rises - for example, when playing sports.
-However, existing materials are not able to adapt to changes in temperature, and are constantly acting in the same way.
+However, existing materials are not able to adapt to changes in temperature, and constantly act in the same way.

-Researchers under the guidance of Yu Huang Wancreated a fabric that changes throughput under intense loads.
-The material consists of many fibers, which are based on two fused fibers of cellulose and triacetate, and is covered with a layer of carbon nanotubes.
+Researchers led by Yu Huang Wangcreated a fabric that changes its capacity under intense loads.
+The material consists of multiple fibers, based on two fused fibers of cellulose and triacetate, and covered with a layer of carbon nanotubes.

 When the temperature affecting the fabric rises, the fibers shrink, and their infrared radiation spectrum approaches that of the human body.